Meteor-Community-Packages/Meteor-CollectionFS/ADVANCED.md

       name: String, // as saved in this store, potentially changed by beforeWrite
       type: String, // as saved in this store, potentially changed by beforeWrite
       size: Number, // as saved in this store, in bytes, potentially changed by beforeWrite
-      utime: Date // when last saved in this store
+      updatedAt: Date // when last saved in this store }
-    }
   },
   original: {
     name: String, // of the originally uploaded file
     type: String, // of the originally uploaded file
     size: Number, // of the originally uploaded file, in bytes
-    utime: Date // of the originally uploaded file
+    updatedAt: Date // of the originally uploaded file },
-  },
   failures: {
     copies: {